laura-arditti/Network-Dynamics-and-Learning/README.md

 - Max Flow - Min Cut Theorem and the Ford Fulkerson algorithm
 - Python implementation of the Edmonds-Karp Algorithm
 - Network flows optimization with CVXPY

+## Lab03: Averaging Dynamics with Stubborn Agents

+- simulating the averaging dynamics with stubborn nodes
+- optimal placement of stubborn nodes